The Risks of Hiring an Executive CoachSep 09, 2021

 Executive coaching is a great way to get the support and guidance you need to reach your goals.
-But before signing on the dotted line, make sure you know what you're getting into.
+But before signing on the dotted line, make sure you know what you're doing.
 This article will discuss some of the risks one should be aware of when hiring an executive coach.

 What is an executive coach?